EIGHT ENTRIES

 Yury Shikhanovich, 1933-2011

-First and foremost, samizdat material, typewriters and notebooks have been seized.
-However it is interesting to note also, among the items seized were:
+First and foremost, samizdat material, typewriters and notebooks were seized.
+However, it is interesting to note that among items seized were:

 - the report of N.S.
-Khrushchev [the “Secret Speech”] to the closed session of the 20th Congress of the Soviet Communist Party (Gospolitizdat, 1959, the booklet was not marked as classified material);
+Khrushchev (the “Secret Speech”) to the closed session of the 20th [3] CPSU Congress (Gospolitizdat, 1959; the booklet was not marked as classified material);

 - a collection of poetry by Akhmatova, printed in Russian in Munich by a neutral publishing house;

-- a pension card entitling P.I.
-Yakir to a personal pension during his student years in recognition of his father, Iona E. Yakir, the Army commander who was executed [in 1937].
+- a pension card entitling Pyotr Yakir to a personal pension during his student years in recognition of his father, Iona E. Yakir, the Army commander executed in 1937.

 *

-On 13 May V. Chalidze sent Andropov, the KGB Chairman, a letter protesting about the confiscation of his work Reflexions on Man,[4] during the searches.
+On 13 May Valery Chalidze sent Andropov, the KGB Chairman, a letter protesting about the confiscation of his work Reflexions on Man [5] during the searches.
 The letter ends with the following words:

 “If the copies which have been confiscated are not returned soon, I will yet again have the impression that your institution is trying to defend the official philosophy by seizing non-Marxist (although completely legal) works.
 I urge you to use more academic methods of defending the official philosophy.”